Sir Charles Madden, 2nd Baronet: Pre-war service

-Madden was educated at Sandroyd School then the Royal Naval College, Osborne, and joined the Royal Navy as a cadet in 1920 after graduating from the Royal Naval College, Dartmouth, at a ceremony in which the prizes were given out by his father, who was serving as the Commander-in-Chief of the Atlantic Fleet.
+Madden was educated at Sandroyd School then joined the Royal Navy as a naval cadet in 1920, attending the Royal Naval College, Osborne, and Royal Naval College, Dartmouth.
+On leaving Dartmouth in 1923 his father presented the prizes.
+He then went to sea for a cruise in the battleship Thunderer to complete his initial training.

-Madden initially serviced on board the battleship Iron Duke, the flagship of the Mediterranean Fleet.
+In May 1924 Midshipman Madden was appointed to the battleship Iron Duke, the flagship of the Mediterranean Fleet.
 He subsequently served on the heavy cruiser Kent, the flagship of the 5th Cruiser Squadron, on the China Station.
 Madden participated in the annual gatherings at the British-owned anchorage and island of Wei-hai-wei, visited Japan, and attended the funeral of Sun Yat-sen, the president of the Republic of China.

-In 1932, Lt.
-Madden joined the battleship Queen Elizabeth as its second gunnery officer.
+In 1932, Lieutenant Madden joined the battleship Queen Elizabeth as its second gunnery officer.
 He was subsequently appointed as the flotilla gunnery officer, on board the flagship Exmouth, while the destroyer flotilla served in the Mediterranean Sea during the Second Italo–Abyssinian War.

 Newly promoted to lieutenant commander, Madden joined the cruiser Sussex as its gunnery officer in 1935.
 During the 1936–1939 Arab revolt in Palestine, Madden was involved in running the lightly armoured train (making it vulnerable to attack by Arab terrorists) from Haifa to Samak as well as protecting army encampments with naval field guns landed from the Sussex and light cruiser Arethusa.

 Influenced by Kent’s gunnery officer, the future Admiral Sir Philip Vian, Madden joined HMS Excellent Gunnery School at Portsmouth in September 1929 and qualified as an advanced gunnery officer ("dagger").
 He returned to the Experimental Department at HMS Excellent Gunnery School as First Lieutenant in 1937.
-During this two-year stint, he was involved in the development gunnery fire control systems and supervised the arrangement for the funeral of Admiral Sir William Fisher, the Commander-in-Chief, Portsmouth.
+During this two-year stint, he was involved in the development of gunnery fire control systems and supervised the arrangement for the funeral of Admiral Sir William Fisher, the Commander-in-Chief, Portsmouth.